impresso/impresso.github.io/pages/app/usage.md

 ---
 permalink: /app/usage/
 parentUrl: /app/
-title: "Usage and Tutorials"
+title: 'Usage and Tutorials'
 ---

-_The app was designed taking special account of the needs of historians but - like any software - requires some skill and background knowledge before it can lead to reasonable conclusions._

-_We therefore compiled a range of didactic materials which seek to clarify the idiosyncrasies of digitised historical newspapers, of their semantic enrichment produced via natural language processing, and of the exploratory components of our interface._
+The app was designed taking special account of the needs of historians but - like any software - requires some skill and background knowledge before it can lead to reasonable conclusions.
+We therefore compiled a range of didactic materials which seek to clarify the idiosyncrasies of digitised historical newspapers, of their semantic enrichment produced via natural language processing, and of the exploratory components of our interface.

 ## About Digitised Newspapers in General

 ### RANKE2 - From the shelf to the web, exploring historical newspapers in the digital age

 A lesson prepared for academic teachers (and those willing to self-teach) on on how digitised newspapers change the way historians use newspapers as historical sources, and on how to perform source criticism in the digital age.
 More [here](https://ranke2.uni.lu/u/exploring-historical-newspapers/)

 <figure class='respect-margin'>
       <img class='cover' src='/assets/images/FZ_ranke2.png'>